josephmisiti/awesome-machine-learning/README.md

 ## Python

+#### Computer Vision

+* [SimpleCV](http://simplecv.org/) - An open source computer vision framework that gives access to several high-powered computer vision libraries, such as OpenCV.
+Written on Python and runs on Mac, Windows, and Ubuntu Linux.

 #### Natural Language Processing

 * [NLTK](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data.